stitchdata/docs/_integration-schemas/zuora/refund.md

   - name: "creditMemoId"
     type: "string"
     description: "The ID of the credit memo that is refunded."
+    foreign-key: true

+  - name: "defaultPaymentMethodId"
+    type: "string"
+    description: "The ID of the default payment method for the associated account."
+    foreign-key: true

   - name: "deleted"
     type: "boolean"